guigolab/rnaseq-nf/README.md

         ./nextflow run guigolab/rnaseq-nf -with-docker

-4. When the execution completes, pipeline results can be found inside the `result` folder
+4. When the execution completes, pipeline results can be found inside the `results` folder

 Note: the very first time you execute it, it will take a few minutes to download the pipeline from this GitHub repository and the the associated Docker images needed to execute the pipeline.